FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

 You can deploy your own bot, or use mine: [@Chatdud Bot](https://t.me/ChatdudBot)

+If you decide to clone the repo and use the bot, please consider starring the project.
+I would be really greatful! <3

 ## Original features when I started the fork (02.02.2024)
 - Low latency replies (it usually takes about 3-5 seconds)
 - No request limits